 A Master of Laws will deepen your legal knowledge and legal research skills.
 We offer a range of study options to suit your needs - you can complete the Master of Laws entirely by thesis, entirely by coursework, or through a combination of coursework and research.
-Our taught programme focuses on criminal law, enabling you to gain expertise in various aspects of criminal law.
+One area of focus for our taught programme is advanced criminal law, enabling you to gain further expertise in that area.
+Other papers focus on human rights law, and indigenous rights and law.

-- · A Bachelor of Laws, Bachelor of Laws (Honours) or equivalent. - In exceptional circumstances, an applicant who does not meet the requirements above but who has extensive professional or scholarly experience of an appropriate kind, may be considered for admission. - Applicants must demonstrate to the Dean (or representative) an ability to undertake study at postgraduate level in the proposed course of study.
+- A Bachelor of Laws, Bachelor of Laws (Honours) or equivalent. - In exceptional circumstances, an applicant who does not meet the requirements above but who has extensive professional or scholarly experience of an appropriate kind, may be considered for admission. - Applicants must demonstrate to the Dean (or representative) an ability to undertake study at postgraduate level in the proposed course of study.